For Key Stages 1 or 2

 A design for the New London.

 The children work on different little parts of London (wards and parishes) each, which when joined together makes one giant map for a wall display – a map they have all been involved creating.
 This involves not just History but also Art and Geography.
+This is the work that nearly every teacher in 15 years has chosen.

 Posters with instructions about the new London.